BURIALS, SCATTERINGS AND MEMORIAL SERVICES

 Established at the start of Queen Victoria’s reign, its architects created a scenic garden for gentle recreation and respectful remembrance of those who had passed.
 Following this tradition, Arnos Vale has been re-established as a serene final resting place, a beautiful natural landscape, and a welcoming location that encourages visitors to celebrate life and remember those who’ve passed.

-We are currently facing uncertain times as the coronavirus epidemic unfolds across the UK.
+We are currently facing uncertain times during the COVID-19 pandemic.
 Please rest assured that we remain committed to caring for your loved one, your family and you during these uncertain times.
 We know how important a funeral service can be and we are looking for solutions to maintain or create a new way of arranging these so that everyone can have the service or celebration of life that they deserve.

 If you'd like to contact our Cemetery Service Co-ordinator please email: email@example.com